Grant Petersen: Early life

 Born in 1954, Petersen grew up near Berkeley, California.
 He raced bicycles in his 20's, and at the apex of his career edged out fellow racer and Olympian Norman Alvis at the Mt.
 Diablo hill climb in 1982.
 He worked for a time at the Berkeley REI.

 Bridgestone

 In 1984, Petersen began working for the U.S. bicycle division of Bridgestone Tires in San Leandro, California in data entry and customer support.
 He later became a marketing director and product manager and in the early 1990s promoted the development of fat-tired road bikes inspired by emerging mountain bike designs.
-From his time at Bridgestone, Peterson is known for developing the popular XO series of bicycles.
+From his time at Bridgestone, Petersen is known for developing the popular XO series of bicycles.
 Bridgestone ended its U.S. operations in the fall of 1994.

 Rivendell Bicycle Works

 In 1994 after leaving Bridgestone, Petersen turned down job offers from bike companies, Specialized and Trek, to found Rivendell Bicycle Works out of his garage.
 There, he continued to hone his ideals of traditional, high-quality, all-around bicycle designs.